Dhika Bayangkara

-Dhika Bayangkara (born 29 April 1992) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Persita Tangerang.
+Dhika Bayangkara (born 29 April 1992) is an Indonesian professional footballer who plays as a goalkeeper for FC Bekasi City.

 Club career

 PS TNI

 Dhika made his debut when PS TNI against Gresik United in the fourth week 2016 Indonesia Soccer Championship.
 A full-time Dhika also play PS TNI draw against PSM Makassar in the fifth week.

+Barito Putera

+Ahead of the 2023–24 season, Dhika signed a year contract with Barito Putera.